silshack/spring2014/_posts/2014-01-31-stringsandlists.md

 ```

-14.
+The output from #9 was -15.

+14:
 I don't see what this has to do with the split and join methods,
 although if I were to try to replace occurences of a particular word
 rather than a character, I would use the "split" function.
 It would be easier, though, to make it replace particular strings
 rather than words.
-In this version I am making it replace particular characters.
+In this version I am making it replace particular characters, which was
+also exercise #8 in the strings chapter.

 ```